JAMcArthur

 Posting

-Create the following categories on your blog: COMM306; Reading Notes; ISC Topics; ISC Connections; Lab Activities.
-Each post on your blog related to this class should be categorized into the category “COMM306″ and one of the other categories:
+Create the following categories on your blog: (1) Lab Activities; (2) Insights; (3) Personal Connections.
+Each post on your blog related to this class should be categorized into the appropriate category.

-3. PR Connections: These are posts of your own creation related to current PR events (and don’t worry, there will be many throughout the term).
+- Personal Connections: These are posts of your own creation related to current PR events (and don’t worry, there will be many throughout the term).
 Choose an event that is happening in the world or a piece of PR communication and analyze it in relation to our course.
-You’ll need to complete 7 of these.
+Show how the current event connects to one or more key concepts from our textbook.
+Each personal connection should be between 500-750 words and should incorporate images and appropriate citations for all quotes, images, and other media.

 Commenting